michaelehmke/michaelehmke.github.io/_posts/2019-07-24-smtp-header-injection.md

 The user can provide the following payload as the Shipment Number in this case to break out of the headers to write into the body's message:

-	"replaced number\n\nbreak into body's message\nthis is the second line of the message\nThanks,\nAttacker\n"
+	replaced number\n\nbreak into body's message\nthis is the second line of the message\nThanks,\nAttacker\n

 The resulting email is: